 Medical evidence has shown that brain injuries can happen from shaking the head violently, much like what happens when a neck is whiplashed during a car accident.
 The brain is bounced around inside the skull and can lead to brain injuries.

 The onset of symptoms may be disregarded as being “nerves” or “stress” from the accident.
 Nausea, headaches, and shaking may all be overlooked.

-Because brain injuries can be overlooked at first, especially if there is not any physical damage to the skull, it is important to watch any accident victim closely after an accident.
-Simple things like a dialed eye or light sensitivity could be the sign of a brain injury.
+Because brain injuries can be overlooked at first, especially if there is no physical damage to the skull, it is important to watch any accident victim closely after an accident.
+Simple things like a dialed eye or light sensitivity could signal a brain injury.

 If you begin to experience any symptoms of a brain injury after you have been examined from an accident, return to the ER immediately and have yourself checked for a brain injury.
 The sooner you can treat a brain injury, the better results you will have with your recovery.

 What Compensation Can New Jersey Brain Injury Victims Claim?

 Brain injuries often require extensive and long-term medical care to treat.
 Depending on the extent of the injury, victims may require several types of testing and therapies to make a recovery.

 As your New Jersey Brain Injury Lawyer, we will make sure that you are compensated for all the costs associated with treating your brain injury, including: